In This Article

 David Shafer, MD, FACS, of Shafer Plastic Surgery in New York City agrees.
 He says, "Dark under-eye circles are multifactorial."
 If you have dark circles, you may have several factors to blame, including genes.
 "There can be dark blood vessels, which are visible through the skin.
 Then there's the skin itself, which can be thicker and opaque, or thinner and translucent.
 Lastly, there's the surface of the skin, which can be dark with increased pigmentation.
 Many of these factors can be genetic, a result of your body's development, and environmental.
 However, in most cases, it's a combination of all the above."

 Depending on your specific cocktail of factors, you should consult a dermatologist before deciding on the best dark circle treatment for you.

 - Sun damage

 - Sinus congestion

-- Allergy shiners (rubbing the eyelid skin due to allergies)
+- Rubbing eyelid skin due to allergies

 - Excess pigmentation around the eyes

 - Dilated blood vessels leading to infraorbital edema (swelling/puffiness) from inflammation

 - Bone loss and volume loss (maybe from aging or significant weight loss)